Jeff Barry: Production and film work

 In May 1991, Barry and Greenwich were inducted into the Songwriters Hall of Fame.
 In 2004, Rolling Stones list of the 500 greatest rock songs included six Greenwich-Barry compositions, more than by any other non-performing songwriting team.

 During the mid-1990s, Barry served as president of the National Academy of Songwriters, and in December 1998 he was a recipient of their Lifetime Achievement Award.
 In March 2000, Barry filmed a music special for the PBS television network, Chapel of Love: Jeff Barry and Friends.
 The show featured performances of Barry tunes by several of the artists who made them famous, including the Dixie Cups, the Crystals, Ronnie Spector, Andy Kim, Ray Peterson, and Ron Dante of the Archies.

 In recent years, Barry has been involved in several projects, among them the stage musical The Girl Who Would Be King, written by the husband-and-wife team of Prudence Fraser and Robert Sternin, best known for their writing and production work on the CBS series The Nanny.
 The musical had its official world premiere in Vero Beach, Florida.

 In 2016, Barry composed songs for the musical theater show Jambalaya the Musical along with his production partner, Clarence Jey, a US Billboard and viral record producer.
 Jeff Barry was involved in part of the music in the Hallmark Channel movie titled My Christmas Love.

-In 2019, Barry and his writing partner Clarence Jey composed and wrote songs for Lego City Adventures, an animated television series, produced by The Lego Group, for Nickelodeon television.
+In 2019, Barry and his writing partner Clarence Jey composed and wrote songs for Lego City Adventures, an animated television series, produced by The Lego Group, for Nickelodeon television that aired from 2019 to 2022.

+In 2025, Barry served as one of the songwriters for A Chuck E. Cheese Christmas, along with his son, Jon Colton Barry.